ralfspoeth/json/README.md

     var builder = Builder.valueBuilder(jv);
     assert jv.equals(builder.build());

+The conversions from `JsonValue` to `Builder` are recursive in both directions.
+A `JsonArray` of `JsonObject`s is turned into a `JsonArrayBuilder` with mutable `JsonObjectBuilder` instances in its mutable `ArrayList` data collection.
+The `build` method turns it into a fresh, immutable `JsonArray` instance of `JsonObject`s.

 ## The Greyson Workflow

 The Greyson workflow has been designed around the JSON in memory object representation described below:

-* The Greyson library parses a JSON document into a JsonValue instance.
+* The Greyson library parses a JSON document into a `JsonValue` instance.
-* User Code uses the Greyson query API to instantiate target class instances for this value.
+* User Code uses the _Greyson Query API_ to instantiate target class instances for this value.
-* User Code transforms an arbitrary class instance (or array or collection of objects) into a JsonValue using the Greyson builder API.
+* User Code transforms an arbitrary class instance
+  (or array or collection of objects) into a `JsonValue` using the _Greyson Builder API_.
-* The Greyson library serializes this JSON value into a JSON file.
+* The Greyson library serializes this `JsonValue` into a JSON file.

 ![workflow.png](workflow.png "Greyson Workflow")